andres-mart/FinalProject/README.md

 ├── EDA.ipynb # Exploratory data analysis notebook.
 └── README.md
 ```
+Let's take a quick overview of each module:

+- api: It has all the needed code to implement the communication interface between the users and our service.
+It uses Flask and Redis to queue tasks to be processed by our machine learning model.
+    - `api/a`: Setup and launch our Flask api.
+    - `api/views.py`: Contains the API endpoints.
+You must implement the following endpoints:
+        - *upload_image*: Displays a frontend in which the user can upload an image and get a prediction from our model.
+        - *predict*: POST method which receives an image and sends back the model prediction.
+This endpoint is useful for integration with other services and platforms given we can access it from any               other programming language.
+        - *feedback*: Endpoint used to get feedback from users when the prediction from our model is incorrect.
+    - `api/utils.py`: Implements some extra functions used internally by our api.
+    - `api/settings.py`: It has all the API settings.
+    - `api/templates`: Here we put the .html files used in the frontend.
+    - `api/tests`: Test suite.
+- model: Implements the logic to get jobs from Redis and process them with our Machine Learning model.
+When we get the predicted value from our model, we must encode it on Redis again so it can be delivered to the user.
+    - `model/ml_service.py`: Runs a thread in which it gets jobs from Redis, processes them with the model, and returns the answers.
+    - `model/settings.py`: Settings for our ML model.
+    - `model/tests`: Test suite.
+- tests: This module contains integration tests so we can properly check our system's behavior is expected and functions as intended.

+For a schematic idea of how our system works, please refer to the file `System_architecture_diagram.png` to have a graphical description of the microservices and how the communication is performed.

 ## Usage and installation instructions

 To run the services using compose: